6th Annual HPGS Fundraiser to honor John McDermott

-The Hawaii Pacific Gerontological Society is honoring John McDermott for his undying devotion to Kupuna and their families throughout the state of Hawaii and our nation.
+On November 3, 2022, the Hawaii Pacific Gerontological Society honored John McDermott for his undying devotion to Kupuna and their families throughout the state of Hawaii and our nation.
 John went from grammar school to the University of Notre Dame, arriving in Hawaii as counselor and assistant chaplain at the Hawaii State Hospital in May 1985.
 Wishing to remain in Hawaii, John went on to work at Hale Kipa, Chaminade, University of Hawaii, Catholic Charities, Maunalani Nursing Home, and Hale Nani Rehabilitation and Nursing Center.

 It was in August 1998 that John’s journey as the Hawaii State Long-Term Care Ombudsman began.
 As the Ombudsman, he advocates for the wellbeing and safety for Hawaii’s elder population, with attention to those that reside in long-term care and assisted living facilities.
 His greatest achievement since taking his position was to have five full-time state ombudsmen for Neighbor-Islands (Kauai, Maui, Hilo, Kona and one more for Oahu) made a part of the State budget.
 That goal was fulfilled when the Governor signed that legislation into law in July 2022.

 He continues to fight for prevention of elder abuse and neglect, resident veterans, long-term care initiatives, nursing home staffing requirements, reducing language barriers, elder prisoners, increasing the personal needs allowance, and end-of-life decision making.